 Develop a clear pricing structure considering location, duration, and additional services like pet care or gardening.
 If you’re based in one place, consider offering packages tailored to different needs – basic house sitting, house sitting with pet care, drop-in day visits, dog walking, etc. But remember, don’t overcommit.
 Balancing your ethics with income is crucial, especially when a living soul (like a pet) is involved.

-For those traveling, consider offering daily or nightly rates, long-term discounted rates, and rates for additional services.
+For those travelling, consider offering daily or nightly rates, long-term discounted rates, and rates for additional services.
 Your financial goals should dictate your pricing strategy – plan backwards from your desired income to ensure sustainability and profitability in your house sitting business.

 Important to note: if you are turning house sitting into a business, manage home owners expectations up front.
 Share your fees, own your worth.